ebi-ait/hca-to-scea-tools/README.md

 ### idf file:

-- Use a tab to separate every value you enter.
-Also, the spacing created by tabs is important, for example, tabs between author names or emails, including where the email is not known and shown as a blank.
-- The Protocol Name is used in the sdrf file to detail which protocols are applied in which experiments.
-It is worth checking these are all correct in the sdrf after running the tool.
+**idf file formatting**

+**tab-separated format**

+What to separate by a tab:

+- a field name and corresponding value(s)
+- separate values in a list of values
+- empty values in a list

+What to separate by a space:

+- multiple words within a single string

+Example1:

+Protocol[space]Type[space]sample[tab]collection[space]protocol[tab]sample[space]collection[space]protocol

+Example2:

+Experimental[space]Factor[space]Name[tab]organ[tab]disease

+Example3:

+Person First Name[tab][author1 first name][tab][author2 first name][tab][author3 first name][tab][author4 first name]
+Person Email[tab][author1 email][tab][author2 email][tab][tab][author4 email]

+**Valid Protocol Types**

+- Valid protocol types are: sample collection protocol, enrichment protocol, growth protocol, treatment protocol, nucleic acid library construction protocol, nucleic acid sequencing protocol

+- A protocol type map (hca2scea):

+Collection protocol = sample collection protocol Dissociation protocol = enrichment protocol
+Enrichment protocol = enrichment protocol Differentiation protocol = growth protocol
+[hca treatment protocol is not yet a protocol type in the HCA schema] = treatment protocol Library preparation protocol = nucleic acid library construction protocol Sequencing protocol = nucleic acid sequencing protocol

+**Protocol Type format**

-- The protocol Name should be ordered by number.
+- The protocol Name should be ordered by number
 - The protocol Type and Description order must reflect the Name order https://github.com/ebi-gene-expression-group/atlas-fastq-provider
-- The protocol types are: sample collection protocol, enrichment protocol, nucleic acid library construction protocol, nucleic acid sequencing protocol.
-These should be obvious except that the enrichment protocol indicates both an HCA dissociation protocol and an HCA enrichment protocol (and should be entered twice to reflect those 2).
-In terms of differentiation protocol, ipsc induction protocol or other, we should ask Anja or Nancy how they approach that.
-- Each protocol description should be simplified and include less extensive details than the HCA standard.
-The SCEA team prefer the protocols have general and short descriptions which provide enough information to interpret the data.
+- Aim to simplify every protocol description to no more than 2 sentences.
+The SCEA team prefer the protocols have general and short descriptions with less extensive detail

-- You need to add the chosen factor values given as an input argument in the idf file in both of these fields: Experimental Factor Name and Experimental Factor Type
-- You should add at least the 'individual', 'sex' and 'age' fields if they are available, using the following field: Comment[EAAdditionalAttributes]
-- Other 'Comment' fields that you think are useful to display in the SCEA browser can be chosen and added to the Comment[EAAdditionalAttributes].
-However, they should not be Factor Values.
-All metadata will be displayed in a table in browser.
-However, these specific attributes will be displayed as a user hovers over individual cells in their multi-dimensional cell visualisation tool.
-Some examples are: immunophenotype, treatment, stimulus, if they are not Factor Values.
-- You should add a related project E-HCAD-id if the project was split into separate E-HCAD-ids by adding this field: Comment[RelatedExperiment]
+**Additional fields**

+Additional fields that are not yet automated by the hca2sceal tool are:

+- Comment[EAAdditionalAttributes]
+You should add a tab separated list of key variables of interest which will be displayed in the SCEA visualisation tool.
+Key variables are chosen from the column names in the sdrf file annotated with "Comment[]".
+Key variables should not be factor values.
+If available in the sdrf file, always include at least: 'individual', 'sex' and 'age'.
+Example:
+Comment[EAAdditionalAttributes] individual  sex age

 ### sdrf file: